-- Assisted GP practice partners to resolve disputes with a departing colleague over company shareholding, capitation and clinical practice matters.
+- Assisting GP practice partners to resolve disputes with a departing colleague over company shareholding, capitation and clinical practice matters.

-- Advised Auckland DHB on obligations and strategy in response to poorly performing providers funded by the DHB, including implementation of interventions.
+- Advising Auckland DHB on obligations and strategy in response to poorly performing providers funded by the DHB, including implementation of interventions.

 Mobile: 021 544 420if(!empty($akl)): ?>

 DDI Auckland: 09 557 0357endif ?> if(!empty($wgtn)): ?>

 DDI Christchurch:endif ?>